 To build up that trust, Jill focused on connecting with her team on an emotional level.
 “You need to thrive on understanding their desires in life,” she says.
 “Truly care about what is going on in their life outside of work.”

-You want them to figure it out one their own, but they come to you for a step-by-step plan, every single time.
+You want them to figure it out on their own, but they come to you for a step-by-step plan, every single time.
+In fact, senior leaders spend 61% of their time solving people problems.
 This can be time-consuming, but it’s also worrisome long-term: why can’t my employee think for themselves?

 When Greg Council, VP of Marketing and Product Management at Parascript, saw this happening with his team, he didn’t see a group of lazy workers unwilling to think creatively.
 He saw employees that wanted to do a great job – but were afraid of taking a misstep or prioritizing their tasks wrong.